jessicavdberg/20190565/Questions/Question5/README.md

 other asset classes.
 However, it it important to remember that this is during a nation-wide pandemic, and it is not the norm.
 Overall, oil prices seem to be the most volatile.

+NOTE: Documents Knits perfectly, however, I did notice that the graph changes drastically as soon you upload onto github.
+I do not know why this happes.
+An image of the graph is also uploaded, called “image”.

 ``` r
 DCCPre <- dccPre(xts_rtn, include.mean = T, p = 0)